 Your account will remain open until your billing review date, as account maintenance fees are paid in advance.

-If you have cancelled your account, you may be able to restore it, depending on how long ago it was cancelled.
+If you have canceled your account, you may be able to restore it, depending on how long ago it was cancelled.
 There is a US$9.95 reactivation fee for restoring an account.

 To start the process: